-At Your Service The Hill Laboratories Guarantee.
+At Your Service

+The Hill Laboratories Guarantee.

 Your Hill Laboratories table has been thoroughly tested and inspected before shipment.
 All parts are guaranteed against defect in materials for one full year from the date of purchase.
-During this period, any such defect will be remedied by Hill Laboratories or by a factory-authorized repair service at no charge.
 Tables damaged by mishandling or accident will be repaired at a reasonable charge.
 All correspondence should be directed to your local dealer, or when this is not possible, to Hill Laboratories directly.